franTarkenton/BCGeocoder/readme.md

 **6-26-2014** - All of the above, except the projection issue are complete

+####Identified Changes Required
+Based on feedback from meeting with DataBC on 8-7-2014 we should make the following changes to the existing script:

+  - Currently the script duplicates an existing csv file and adds the columns x, y, and precision points.
+Need to modify the script so that it also returns the following:

+    - **Address** that gets returned by the geocoder.
+This can be different from the address supplied.
+It will include the changes that the geocoder made to the address.

+    - The script should also return the **Faults** and **Score**

+  - Modify the code so that it can handle multiple returns for a single address

+  - Currently the script requests that the geocoder returns the data in JSON format.
+This has its advantages as the JSON can be very easily converted to python data structures which gives you complete control over where it goes and any transformations that need to take place in the process.
+It would be useful to investigate whether requesting the data to be returned as csv offers any efficiencies.

 ####In the future we may want to add the following options:

   - Ability to communicate with the Batch geocoder.
 Current version